So, you are thinking about skipping the holidays altogether. Let me assure you, you wouldn’t be the first and you won’t be the last.

 Decide What You Will Do

-you consider in advance your plan for the day.
 There is no right or wrong for your not-holiday.
-Do whatever you want, no judgement.
+Do whatever you want, no judgment.
 But don’t let the day creep up on you without a plan.
-For some inspiration in planning to skip a holiday you can check out my post on how I make actual plans to sulk for Father’s Day.
+For some inspiration in planning to skip a holiday, you can check out my post on how I make actual plans to sulk for Father’s Day.
 It is just as crazy as it sounds, but whatever works, right?

 As much as we support self-care, taking breaks and tending to your own needs, the reality is that sometimes you will have to suck it up and get through the holidays for other people.
 If that is the case, we do have some tips.
 Check out this post on getting through the holidays for the kids and check out this index of all our holiday posts!